-It is 48" x 32" X 16".
+The top is 48" x 32" and the base is 16" tall.
 The base is made from hard white maple and the top is made from some of the nicest walnut boards I have ever seen.
 They were 12" wide x 10 feet long.
 I have some more that are 10" wide x 10' long.
 The center board in the top is a 10" wide board, while the two outside boards are 12".
 To give it a rustic look, the boards are not glued up, but just butt against each other and float with table-top clips.

 The bottom shelf is made from maple boards that float between the stretchers.
 The brown stain is from a wormhole.
 You can't tell from the pictures, but the bottom shelf really is flat.
 I radiused the edges of every board in the table using a router table and a 1/8" roundover bit.
-I didn't want anyone to hurt their foot on it.
-It is 16" tall, which is short for a coffee table by about 2 inches, but just right height so that everyone can rest their weary feet.
+It is short for a coffee table by about 2 inches, but just right height so that everyone can rest their weary feet.

 The base frame is all pegged mortise and tenon joinery.